 At the end of the episode when Harriman reveals his new hip-hop version of it, everyone walks out of the room in disgust - except for Madame Foster, who's enjoying it as much as Herriman.

 Good Wilt Hunting TO THE MAX.

 The Sweet Stench of Sucess, Bloo becomes a celebrity, but can't see his creator, Mac, which leaves Mac heartbroken.
-By the end of the episode, they meet up again, and even a Jerk Ass like Bloo admits that he loves (no, not THAT kind) Mac more than anything.
+By the end of the episode, they meet up again, and even a Jerkass like Bloo admits that he loves Mac more than anything.

-Even though it was intended to be a funny moment, the book end of the series was one for this troper.
+The book end of the series.
 The opening animation shows the house being drawn, and the closing animation of the episode "Good-bye To Bloo" shows the house being un-drawn, as if to say "Thanks for watching, but all good things must come to an end."
 Followed by a thanks from Craig McCracken and Lauren Faust in the closing credits.

 In "Busted," Bloo was under the threat of expulsion from the house from Herriman if he kept breaking the rules.
-After accidentally breaking Madam Foster's bust (Get you head out of the gutter!), Wilt offers to take the fall for Bloo, which he politely refuses.
+After accidentally breaking Madam Foster's bust, Wilt offers to take the fall for Bloo, which he politely refuses.
 Considering that this was after Bloo's Flanderization started, you'd expect him to jump at Wilt's offer.

 Although not heartwarming in the usual sense, the times throughout the series where Herriman and Frankie got along and worked together.

 In the pilot, after Bloo goes on a melodramatic (but still sincere) plea explaining him and Mac's situation to Herriman, the old fuzzball is silent for a moment, but relents and agrees to let Bloo in, clearly moved by their plight.